• Home

 Parent Intake Session

 Before therapy begins, a 90-minute parent-only session will be scheduled to gather information about your child’s developmental history, strengths and needs and to learn about your family context.
-This session helps determine the goals for therapy and the likely approach.
+This session helps to determine the goals for therapy, and the likely approach.

 Initial Sessions